guildai/guild.ai/pages/docs/tutorials/training-and-prediction-with-cloudml.md

 This uses the [default tuning configuration ->](https://raw.githubusercontent.com/guildai/packages/master/cloudml/census/hptuning_config.yaml) provided by the `cloudml.census` package and changes the default `max-trials` count to 6 from 4.
 The `max-trials` flag determines how many trials are run during the hyperparameter tuning operation.

-Each trial run generated in Cloud ML is synchronized as a new Guild run, which you can treat like any other run.
+Each trial in Cloud ML is synchronized as a new Guild run, which you can treat like any other run.

-As the hyperparameter tuning operation progresses, use Guild Compare to view the trial results.
+As hyperparameter tuning progresses, use Guild Compare to view the trial results.
 As each trial is completed, it will appear as a new run with its own accuracy and loss.
 Guild automatically labels trial runs so you can identify the tuning run that generated them.

 To view trial run results while the tuning operation is running, start Guild Compare in a [](alias:separate-console) by running: